QueenBeeSC/swarm.city/README.md

 ## Welcome to Swarm City

-Swarm City is the first truly decentralized peer to peer economy, enabled by the SWT token, running on the Ethereum blockchain
+We are on the leading edge of a new technologigcal era, an era that is disrupting the economics of human interactions.
+Here in Swarm City, we are developing a truly Dectralized App (DApp), enabled by the SWT token, running on the Ethereum blockchain to  interconnect world industries and enabling open peer to peer exchanges.

 To learn more Visit our [website](https://swarm.city)